dodeca12/JavaScript-2-Python-Transpiler/README.md

 # JavaScript 2 Python Transpiler

-## :building_construction: :warning: :construction: Project is currently a work in progress, is half finished, and has many many bugs :warning:
+## :building_construction: :warning: :construction: Project is currently a work in progress :warning:

 This project is an exploration in using [ANTLR4](https://antlr.org) grammars to create a simple transpiler that converts a subset of JavaScript lexical grammar to valid Python3 grammar.